xpac27/humdrum.vim/README.md

 A quiet Vim colorscheme for people who like their editor a little dull.

-Humdrum splits the world in two: code is rendered almost completely desaturated, while interactive messages use color for warnings, errors, highlights, completion, and other editor feedback.
+Humdrum splits the world in two: code is rendered completely desaturated, while interactive messages use color for warnings, errors, highlights, completion, and other editor feedback.
 The result is a simple visual hierarchy instead of color anarchy.

-It includes dark and light variants, lightline support, and a few practical plugin highlights.
+It includes dark and light variants, lightline support, and a few practical plugin highlights (FZF, LSP, Lightline, Easymotion, ALE, COC, Markdown...).

 Plugin support follows what I use day to day, and contributions are welcome.